brianabshier/python_scripts/README.md

 - This python3 script checks a specific Rackspace Cloud Load Balancer and if it finds a node in an 'OFFLINE' status will send an email to the configured address using the configured SMTP setup.
 - Usage: `python3 lb_node_check.py`

+6. CORs Adder
+- This python2 script uses pyrax and variables set by the user within the file to add CORS headers as metadata to a Cloud Files container.
+- Usage: `python cf_cors.py`

 Author: Brian Abshier

 License: MIT License